 From Maun, we drove along corrugated dirt roads which twisted and flexed on grooves channelled during the rainy season.
 Arriving at our terminal where dry brown road met watery grassland, our Botswanan guides greeted us with smiling faces.
-These fellows who are masters of the watery paths, promptly introduced themselves and began loading our luggage into canoes with strategic disorder.
+These fellows who are masters of the Okavango Delta, promptly introduced themselves and began loading our luggage into canoes with strategic disorder.
 I like Africa.
 Nothing is urgent.
 Everything can be done tomorrow.
 Don’t travel to Africa independently with a strict timetable.
 As far as I can see there are two types of urgent: NOW (which means it needs to be done but can wait) and NOW NOW (which basically means now!).
 Africa makes me smile; I see things I watched on television as a kid.
 It is wild and the air is scented with the sweet smell of fresh rain on grass and blood red dust in the air.
 It’s an earthy experience and being the continent size that it is, the variety on offer cannot be summed up in one blog.

-My mate and I pushed out into the calm Okavango, learning the turns and watching out for overhead reeds which danced and teased.
+My mate and I pushed out into the calm Okavango Delta, learning the turns and watching out for overhead reeds which danced and teased.
 The thing about dug-out canoes (or at least these ones) is I’m sure they are only meant for 2 people and with a third person rowing plus luggage, the water slowly inched its way inside as we sank lower towards the water surface, our luggage absorbing what it could.
 Pulling over to the shallows we jumped out to just below knee deep water whilst the canoe was drained.
 It only took a few short moments before we realised that our bodies had become the fascination of every leech in the nearby vicinity and they clung to our skin in earnest.
 They are slippery suckers!

 Setting off again we navigated the eerie paths through open spaces and narrow channels which looked as though they had never been mapped; birds flew overhead and the sun radiated down like an equatorial gift from the gods.
 The front of the canoe split dense patches of luminous lilly pads, and miniature frogs watched as new arrivals darted past to the sound of camera shutters clicking.
-The air is sweet in the Delta; a combination of freshly cut grass mingled with honeysuckle and everything is still.
+The air is sweet in the Okavango Delta; a combination of freshly cut grass mingled with honeysuckle and everything is still.
 Nothing seems to move in the stifling heat and it’s utterly peaceful.
 The world doesn’t feel like it has anything to do, it isn’t trying to be anywhere else and my legs relaxed over the course edges of the canoe, gently grazing the water surface.

 Upon reaching our wilderness campsite for the night we emptied our luggage and promptly hung clothes up to dry.
 It was a campsite clearing used on previous tours, but a cosy space for our group of 10 with long drop toilets and all paper removed when we left.
 I like this.
 There are too many companies who wave the responsible travel flag but rarely do as advertised.
 As a tour company, it is your responsibility to hire local guides, use local services as much as possible, and to quote an extremely overused, but important quote – leave only footprints.
 Tucan Travel fits this bill and having worked for them for many years was pleased to see their efforts translated into reality on the ground.